Tenari/combatrpg/README.txt

 - 2 world mode views: pokemon walking about + street fighter combat
 - 1 combat tree: sword
-- killing monsters gives you gold and xp based on how difficult the monster was
+- killing monsters gives you gold and xp based on how difficult the monster was (monster = your level?
+100 xp. monster = your level - 1 ?
+10 xp. -2 ?
+1 xp -3?
+0xp. your lvl + 1?
+200xp. your lvl +2?
+300xp.) (linear xp gain, exponention xp decay)
-- using a skill makes you better at that skill
 - can attack other players
+- can trade other players
-- death => lose all skill, gold, items
+- death => lose a level (and your most recent skill), all gold and items you were carrying
-- weekly tournament crowns winner on leaderboard, gives gold, everyone else dies
 - world consists of 1 town, surrounded by wilderness in all directions, which gets progressively more deadly
-- energy mechanic/APs
 - gear consists of armor and sword + sword or sword + shield
 - use gold to buy/repair gear
+- weekly tournament crowns winner on leaderboard, gives gold, everyone else dies
+- your house is your own inaccessible portal world that everyone enters from the same place on the map, but ends up in their own house.
+- killing players in a non-duel results in a bounty being on your head

-v 0.01 = can walk around in the overworld (tiny map, 1 squirrel enemy) v 0.02 = can enter fight mode v 0.03 = can fight + die v 0.04 = character management view/menus
-v 0.05 = can get $ + xp
+v 0.001 = fight component has peer 2 peer connection, synced game simulation with rollback and two movable entities (need to decide on physics framework?) v 0.01 = can walk around in the overworld (tiny map, 1 squirrel enemy) v 0.02 = can enter fight mode v 0.03 = can fight + die v 0.04 = character management view/menus v 0.041 = sleeping in bed restores health v 0.05 = can get $ + xp v 0.06 = can equip items
-v 0.06 = using skills in combat makes you better at that skill

 COMBAT

 sword
-  stab
+  stab (light attack)
-    slash
+    slash (medium)
      stab-slash combo
-    overhand
+    overhand (heavy)
     feint
   parry
     counter-stab